 Laser therapy has become an increasingly important component of cancer treatment.
 It is effective on its own, and it can be combined with other treatments for even greater effect.
 While laser cancer treatment is not without its limitations, the benefits of laser therapy far outweigh its disadvantages.
-Learn more about laser therapy’s benefits below.
+Learn more about the advantages of laser therapy below.

 What is Laser Therapy?

 “Laser” actually stands for “light amplification by stimulated emission of radiation.”
 Simply put, it’s a type of high-intensity light that is focused into a narrow beam.
+This light energy can penetrate tissues with remarkable precision which makes it valuable in medical applications.
 Laser light has a specific wavelength, creating a powerful beam that can potentially cut steel or even diamonds (depending on the type of laser used).

 However, how deep the incision is will depend on the different types of lasers used.
 For example, laser treatment for skin cancer uses multiple types, including CO2 or carbon dioxide laser commonly used in Class IV laser therapy.
 This can approximately cut 2mm, which is impossible to achieve when using a scalpel.

 How does laser therapy work?
 Well, for cancer, a surgical laser is used to cut tumors and destroy cancer cells.
+Therapeutic laser treatments for cancer focus on precise, controlled applications.
 Laser surgery is most often applied to superficial cancers, including:

 • Basal cell skin cancer